disco252/pwnagotchi-plugins/README.md

 This does not interfere with any bluetooth tether.
 Note: This script in it's current state does not invoke the WiFi - Google Geolocation API is incomplete, however it functions via GPSD with a GPS dongle.
+Please sure in config.toml, that beettercap.silence = [] does not incclude ble.device.new or ble.device.lost.

 sudo wget https://standards-oui.ieee.org/oui/oui.txt -O /usr/local/share/pwnagotchi/ieee_oui.txt

+sudo pip3 install bleak requests<br>
+sudo pip3 install gpsd-py3<br>
-sudo pip3 install bleak requests
+sudo pip3 install requests bleak (may need to add --break-system.packages at the end to install these)

 main.plugins.ble_wardrive.enabled = true<br>
 main.plugins.ble_wardrive.discord_webhook_url = "https://discord.com/api/webhooks/XXX/YYY"<br>